ossf/wg-endusers/README.md

 - _Ensure that the use cases for end users consumption of open- source software is understood and factored into OSSF programmes._
   - Refine Personas document
   - Develop a high level architecture and threat model of an end user within the supply chain
-  - Identify controls/checks of interest to consumers when ingesting OSS / vendor software (OSSF Scorecard)
+  - Identify controls/checks of interest to end users when ingesting OSS / vendor software (OSSF Scorecard)
-- _Provide the resources required by End Users to develop and implement more efficient and effective strategies, processes, tools, best practices and solutions that secure software supply-chains_
+- _Provide the resources required by end users to develop and implement more efficient and effective strategies, processes, tools, best practices and solutions that secure software supply-chains_
-  - Bring more end users and their perspectives into the End Users working group, ensuring representation from as many industries, sectors and geographical regions as possible
+  - Bring more end users and their perspectives into the End Users Working Group, ensuring representation from as many industries, sectors and geographical regions as possible
   - Contact list showing multiple Linux Foundation groups contacted, individual companies also contacted
-  - Development of guides, whitepapers and materials focused on strategies and solutions for better security in software supply chains and open source software, and targeted towards end users.
+  - Development of guides, whitepapers, and materials focused on strategies and solutions for better security in software supply chains, open source software, and targeted towards end users.
     - Phase 1: Identify which guides / material is missing from existing material
 - _Provide a forum for learning from the experience and insights of peers_
   - Establish End User representation and active participation in OpenSSF leadership, both TAC and the Governing Board_